What you need to know before purchasing

 I need to purchase a spare part, who should I contact?

-Original MCZ accessories and spare parts cannot be sold directly to private parties; they must be exclusively requested via a store or service centre, which can then pass the order on to the company.
+Original MCZ accessories and spare parts cannot be sold directly to private customers; they must be exclusively requested via a retailer or service centre, which can then pass the order on to the company.
 As for common spare parts, such as the ceramic cladding, the brazier or the gasket for the pellet stove door, we recommend contacting the store where they were purchased or, failing that, any authorised MCZ retailer.
 As for spare parts such as spark plugs, the motherboard or other internal mechanical or electronic parts, we always recommend contacting your local technician, who, as well as placing the order, will also be able to replace the part and perform any tests

 How does the warranty for a stove or fireplace work?